 It is unbelievable to expect such kindness and care in such situations but throughout the story, all the characters help each other survive and are always kind to one another no matter how little they themselves have.
 It shows that even in worst situations compassion and kindness actually help someone survive.
 At no point, Lina gives up or thinks that she doesn’t want to live anymore even though the circumstances keep getting worse.
 These characters show so much spirit and survival instinct all the while helping each other through it.

 This book breaks your heart from start to finish and it is quite difficult to get through because of the powerful depictions.
-The plot moves ahead at a good pace with flashbacks about the life before capture which somehow is parallel to Lina’s present in the camp.
+The plot moves ahead at a good pace with flashbacks about life before capture which somehow is parallel to Lina’s presence in the camp.
 Lina’s drawings in a way preserve the memories of fellow survivors and their sufferings, the stories which were unheard of for decades that followed.
 The stories about the Baltic states are largely unheard of and this book depicts the displacement and genocide of people who were deported by the Soviet Union.
-It is a hard-hitting book but it is a book which you should read, it is a part of history which is relatively unknown to many.
+It is a hard-hitting book but it is a book that you should read, it is a part of history that is relatively unknown to many.

 *Get a copy by clicking on the book cover above.